Wonga writes off debt for 330,000 customers

 "The announcement today ... is a clear sign to the consumer credit industry that it must be prepared for a more interventionist and active regulator," said Michael Ruck, a lawyer at Pinsent Masons and formerly at the FCA.

-Wonga said it was making significant changes to its lending criteria that would mean it accepts "significantly fewer" loan applications and would mean some existing customers would no longer be able to borrow from it.
+Wonga said it was making significant changes to its lending criteria that will mean it accepts "significantly fewer" loan applications and will mean some existing customers would no longer be able to borrow from it.

 Wonga's Chairman Andy Haste, who joined in July, vowed to reform strategy.
 "It's clear to me that the need for change at Wonga is real and urgent," he said on Thursday.